 A number of bathroom and shower facilities are located within the Lounge.
-These feature a marble decor and are stocked with Aurora Spa Rituals products.
+These feature marble decor and are stocked with LaGaia products.

 The Sydney Qantas First Lounge is a cavernous space, yet it still provides a sense of intimacy.
 While the Lounge is now well over 10 years old, it still manages to wow visitors with its dramatic design, world-class dining and spa services.